open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 #### Receive failures

-Sustained rates of `otelcol_receiver_refused_spans` and `otelcol_receiver_refused_metric_points` indicate too many errors returned to clients.
-Depending on the deployment and the client’s resilience this may indicate data loss at the clients.
+Sustained rates of `otelcol_receiver_refused_spans` and `otelcol_receiver_refused_metric_points` indicate that too many errors were returned to clients.
+Depending on the deployment and the clients' resilience, this might indicate clients' data loss.

 Sustained rates of `otelcol_exporter_send_failed_spans` and `otelcol_exporter_send_failed_metric_points` indicate that the Collector is not able to export data as expected.
-It doesn't imply data loss per se since there could be retries but a high rate of failures could indicate issues with the network or backend receiving the data.
+These metrics do not inherently imply data loss since there could be retries.
+But a high rate of failures could indicate issues with the network or backend receiving the data.

 ### Data flow